 To contact the EPA Region 7 Solid Waste Program, please email or call Jim Callier at email@example.com or 913-551-7646.

-Solid & Hazardous Waste Support for First Nations in Region 7
+Solid and Hazardous Waste Support for Tribal Nations in EPA Region 7

-The Tribal Solid Waste Team provides solid and hazardous waste support for the First Nations.
-The Tribal Solid Waste Team is committed to developing strategic and sustainable paths for the First Nations.
-The Team is responsible for developing Tribal capacity so that the Tribes themselves can implement waste management programs, which help assure clean water, clean air and clean land.
-First Nations, both in Region 7 and nationally, have identified solid waste matters as among the highest priorities for environmental management.
-Furthermore, Region 7 has identified three key regional priorities which the team believes are fully coincident with solid waste work in Indian Country.
+The Tribal Solid Waste Team provides solid and hazardous waste support for tribal nations.
+The team is committed to developing strategic and sustainable paths for tribal nations.
+The team is responsible for developing tribal capacity so that the tribes themselves can implement waste management programs, which help assure clean water, clean air and clean land.
+Tribal nations, both in Region 7 and nationally, have identified solid waste matters as among the highest priorities for environmental management.
+Furthermore, Region 7 has identified three key regional priorities which the team believes are fully coincident with solid waste work in Indian country.

 These priorities are: